AI Model Scoring Benchmark

 - Sub-scores: Scope, Architecture, Implementation, Risk, Quality, Perf/Security

-- Effort Scale Factor: Applied per the guideline based on PR size
+- Effort Scale Factor: Applied based on PR size

 Statistical Measures